EricVincitore/command-central/README.md

 # command-central

-Welcome to Command Central! this is you7r ideal site for all aspects of the commander format.
+Welcome to Command Central!
+Your ideal site for all aspects of the commander format.

 ## Overview